tind/guide/docs/index.rst

    :class: pull-right

-Welcome to Invenio's documentation.
+Welcome to TIND`s documentation on Invenio software.
+To enter the original documentation, please go to http://invenio.readthedocs.org/en/latest/
 This documentation is divided into different parts.
 We recommend that you get started with :ref:`first-steps` and then head over to the :ref:`quickstart`.
 Besides the quickstart, there is also a more detailed :ref:`tutorial` that